Your Dental Hygiene Appointment

 If you’ve received a diagnosis of periodontal disease, the good news is that our dental team can treat it.

-Every patient is different, however, most patients who are diagnosed with periodontal disease will first be prescribed a scaling and root planning procedure sometimes called a deep cleaning, which removes deposits and infection from the tooth roots and gum tissue.
+Every patient is different, however, most patients who are diagnosed with periodontal disease will first be prescribed a scaling and root planing procedure, sometimes called a deep cleaning, which removes deposits and infection from the tooth roots and gum tissue.

 - Can you have a basic cleaning instead of periodontal maintenance?
 Actually, basic cleanings and periodontal maintenance are two very different things.
 A six-month cleaning is designed to prevent periodontal disease—not to treat it.
 Your three-month periodontal maintenance appointments are aimed at effectively monitoring and treating the disease and returning your gums to their best health possible.